-The master’s program in Clinical Nutrition Program at NUR International University (NIU) crosses borders and disciplines.
+The master’s program in Clinical Nutrition at NIU crosses borders and disciplines.
 It encompasses understanding of supportive nutritional treatments for modern day ailments while developing skills in preventive medicine.
 The program represents confluence of new and emerging trends in healthcare at several levels and takes into account recent discoveries in human biochemistry and nutritional medicine.

 |Semester 3||Semester 4|